pingcap/docs/hardware-and-software-requirements.md

 As an open source distributed NewSQL database with high performance, TiDB can be deployed in the Intel architecture server, ARM architecture server, and major virtualization environments and runs well.
 TiDB supports most of the major hardware networks and Linux operating systems.

-## OS and platform version requirements
+## OS and platform requirements

 <SimpleTab>
 <div label="For v6.1.1 and later v6.1.x versions">

-Since v6.1.1, for combinations of different operating systems and CPU architectures, TiDB provide multi-level supports for different quality standards.
+Since v6.1.1, TiDB provide multi-level supports of different quality standards for combinations of different operating systems and CPU architectures.

-+ For the following combinations of operating systems and CPU architectures, TiDB can meet the requirements for enterprise-level production quality, and the product features have been comprehensively and systematically verified:
++ For the following combinations of operating systems and CPU architectures, TiDB meets the requirements for enterprise-level production quality, and the product features have been comprehensively and systematically verified:

     |  Operating systems   |   Supported CPU architectures   |
     |   :---   |   :---   |